 - Creating a standard to serve as a criterion for evaluating quality performance.

-- The output of the production process can be measured and compared to the planned quality standard.
+- The output of the steps in manufacturing process can be measured and compared to the planned quality standard.

 - If there are any deviations from the plans, corrective actions must be taken.

 A thorough examination of each step in the manufacturing process for clothing helps you anticipate possible risks.
 This would result in higher production efficiency.

 >>>> READ NOW: How much does it cost to produce clothing from Asia factories?